syncfusion-content/javascript-docs/js/Grid/Getting-Started.md

 ##Enable Group Summary

-`Enable Group Summary` property allows you to summarize the **Grid** data into groups. **Grouping** allows the categorization of records based on specified columns. **Group summary** summarizes the data present in the group.
+`Group Summary` property allows you to summarize the **Grid** data into groups. **Grouping** allows the categorization of records based on specified columns. **Group summary** summarizes the data present in the group.
 In this example, Group summary is used to summarize freight data of grouped ship name category.

 The following code example shows the option to enable group summary.